paillave/Etl.Net/README.md

 # Etl.Net [![Join the chat at https://gitter.im/Etl-Net/Lobby](https://badges.gitter.im/Etl-Net/Lobby.svg)](https://gitter.im/Etl-Net/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> This is May 2021, Etl.Net is almost ready for release this be used in production environments.
+> **:beers: This is May 2021, Etl.Net is almost ready for release to be used in production environments.
 Incredible new features are now ready.
-We are working on a basic documentation to finally release after 2 years and half of efforts!
+We are working on a basic documentation to finally release after 2 years and half of efforts!**

 |develop|master|
 |-|-|